grassrootsgrocery/admin-portal/README.md

 # Grassroots Groceries Events Portal

+# Point of Contact
+For inquiries about the project, contact Jason Cavanaugh at jason.p.cavanaugh@gmail.com.

 # Project Info

 [Grassroots Groceries](https://www.grassrootsgrocery.org/) (previously Mott Haven Fridge) is an organization founded by Dan Zauderer that delivers free produce to areas that need it in NYC.
 The organization hosts produce-packing events every Saturday, where volunteers come to a designated location and load produce into vehicles.
 Volunteers then drive the vehicles to various dropoff locations.